Immanuel04/PL-SQL-Concept-Integration-In-F1-Games-Website/README.md

 # PL-SQL-Concept-Integration-In-F1-Games-Website

 This Topic for the Project is to create a Formula 1 Database Management System.
-The Project was created under the guidance of Prof. Shubhangi Pawar.
 To efficiently handle the diverse and ever-growing information about users, their preferences, and their interactions, a robust database management system is essential.
 This is where PL/SQL (Procedural Language/Structured Query Language) operations and CRUD (Create, Read, Update, Delete) operations play a pivotal role.PL/SQL, an extension of SQL, offers a powerful set of tools to create and manage database objects, implement business logic, and automate complex tasks.
 The Pl/SQL Concepts Used in this Project :
 1] Cursors: